Media Vision Pro AudioSpectrum: Sound Blaster compatibility

 To provide true compatibility with the Sound Blaster's 8-bit playback on its 8-bit Pro AudioSpectrum Plus and 16-bit Pro AudioSpectrum 16, Media Vision included the same sound processor chip it used on its Thunder Board card.
 Thus, there were actually two digital audio playback devices on these cards that could also be used at the same time.
 The analog output of each of the two digital audio channels was combined in the on-board analog mixer.

 CD-ROM interface

 All Pro AudioSpectrum cards included a CD-ROM interface.

-Most PAS cards were equipped with a NCR-designed 5380 SCSI controller made by Zilog that boasted a data transfer rate of 690 kB/s using PIO (DMA was not supported); though intended for use with CD-ROM drives, these could interface with other SCSI devices with drivers written by Trantor Systems; Windows 95 includes drivers for the PAS SCSI interface and autodetects it as a PAS 16 Trantor SCSI host adaptor.
+Most PAS cards were equipped with an NCR-designed 5380 SCSI controller made by Zilog that boasted a data transfer rate of 690 kB/s using PIO (DMA was not supported); though intended for use with CD-ROM drives, these could interface with other SCSI devices with drivers written by Trantor Systems; Windows 95 includes drivers for the PAS SCSI interface and autodetects it as a PAS 16 Trantor SCSI host adaptor.

 Other PAS cards included proprietary interfaces to CD-ROM drives they were packaged with.
 These included drives made by Sony and Matsushita (Panasonic).
 There was also variant with LMSI controller for LMSI Philips CM205, CM206 CD-ROM drives.